zihan-verna/zihan-verna/README.md

 # Hi, I'm Verna.
-Currently pursuing a master's degree (Year 2) in Electrical Engineering, NTUST.
-(2023~now)
+Graduated with a Master’s degree in Electrical Engineering from NTUST (2023–2025).
-Completed my bachelor’s degree in Electrical Engineering at NTNU.
+Completed my Bachelor’s degree in Electrical Engineering at NTNU.

 __Primarily focusing on software information, artificial intelligence, and image processing.__